mommy003/MSML/README.md

 # MSML
-The MSML package has the capability to identify the best-performing model using all available features.
-To utilize this package, three sets of data, training, validation, and test datasets—are required, each having an equal number of columns.
-During the evaluation process, we applied a modified version of the recursive feature elimination (RFE) algorithm.
-RFE is a widely adopted feature selection technique in the context of machine learning and data analysis.
+The MSML package is designed to determine the optimal model(s) by leveraging all available features.
+To use this package, three sets of data—training, validation, and test datasets—are required, each with an equal number of columns (refer to the inputs instruction below).
+The package initially generates all possible model configurations.
+Subsequently, in the evaluation process, we implemented a modified version of the recursive feature elimination (RFE) algorithm.
+This involves testing all model configurations to obtain optimal weights for each feature using the training dataset.
+The obtained optimal weights are then applied to the validation dataset to identify the best model configurations.
+Finally, the test dataset is used to validate the optimal model configurations.

 # INSTALLATION
 To use MSML: